 The Confluence Project is planned on property commonly referred to as the “Haymarket Site” at the confluence of the Chippewa and Eau Claire rivers in downtown Eau Claire.
-The site along Eau Claire Street and Graham Avenue consists of the Farmers Store and Market Square buildings that border the downtown Haymarket parking lot.
+The site along Eau Claire Street and Graham Avenue consists of the Farmers Store and Market Square buildings which border the downtown Haymarket parking lot.

-The project includes a community arts center and a mixed-use development consisting of retail/commercial space, public parking and university student housing.
+The project includes a community arts center and a mixed-use development consisting of retail/commercial space, parking and an apartment complex suitable for university student housing.
 Expanding the site to include buildings along South Barstow Street is part of the approved general development plan.